 The Places pane on the left side of the Catalyst Prepare window displays a list of the decks, cameras, and card readers that are connected to your computer.
-If the device you want to use is not displayed, click Add source and select the device.

 - 2. Click the Library button to choose the library where you want to add media (or create a new library). - 3.
 Select a device in the Devices list to display its media. - 4.
 Select the media clips you want to add to the library. - Click a file to select it.